 Under the management and operating contracts between DOE and its laboratories, the contractor manages BES-funded research programs.
 As with the grant program, national laboratory programs are externally peer reviewed every 3 years.
 Between these reviews, BES interacts extensively with DOE laboratory management and principal investigators (PIs) to ensure their progress.
-This interaction includes teleconferences; discussions at scientific meetings; periodic (often annual) progress reports as required by the program; and regular, formal presentations by DOE laboratory managers on research progress and program management.
+This interaction includes teleconferences; discussions at scientific meetings; periodic (often annual) progress reports as required by the program; and regular, formal presentations by DOE laboratory management.